Fully Homomorphic Encryption

-Fully Homomorphic Encryption (FHE) is an encryption technique that allows computations to be performed on encrypted data without the need to decrypt it first.
+The meaning of Fully Homomorphic Encryption (FHE) refers to an encryption technique that allows computations to be performed on encrypted data without the need to decrypt it first.
 This is achieved by encrypting the data with a key and then performing operations on the ciphertext while keeping it hidden from unauthorized users.
 FHE enables secure outsourced computation, where sensitive data can remain encrypted while being processed in the cloud, ensuring privacy and security of information.
 Additionally, FHE can be used for secure multiparty computation, which enables parties to collaborate on joint calculations without revealing their input information.
 Overall, FHE provides powerful cryptographic tools for protecting sensitive data during computation.

 Microsoft SEAL: is a powerful library for fully homomorphic encryption (FHE) which allows computations to be carried out on encrypted data without ever decrypting it.
 It supports the packed ciphertext format and provides an API for executing basic arithmetic operations such as addition, multiplication, division, and more.